 After that, a pessary is placed into the pelvis, and the doctor makes the process more comfortable through lubricant or lidocaine.
 The working of a pessary can be checked when a doctor tells a patient to cough, sit, and squat.
 They may also identify its place if an individual is asked to urinate.

-Advantages of Pessary Placement Surgery
+Advantages of Pessary Placement Treatment

 The benefits of this procedure are the following: